-WARNING: Aboriginal and Torres Strait Islander viewers are warned that the following article contains images of deceased persons.
+Aboriginal and Torres Strait Islander readers are advised that the following article contains images of deceased persons.

 Taken from his family as a child and having lived a life of institutionalisation and deprivation, he took his own life while he was a prisoner in NSW.

 Ten years later, Richard Frankland tried to make sense of the man's tragic passing in the documentary film Who Killed Malcolm Smith?

 In the process, Frankland was deeply critical of the state government for not taking the Royal Commission into Aboriginal Deaths in Custody seriously.

 In the film, Frankland (who originally helped investigate Malcolm’s death for the Royal Commission into Aboriginal Deaths in Custody) revisits Malcolm's family and friends 10 years after his death.
 Through them, we hear the story of this man’s life and by extension, how the Indigenous prison population doubled between 1987 and 1991.

 In the seminal book Living Black,1978, Kevin Gilbert wrote, "The real horror story of Aboriginal Australia today is locked in police files and child welfare reports.
 It is a story of private misery and degradation, caused by a complex chain of historical circumstance, that continues into the present."
 It is this quote that officially opens the Report of the Inquiry into the Death of Malcolm Charles Smith.

 The full report describes 'two Malcolms': the Malcolm loved by his friends and family, the real Malcolm; and the Malcolm created by the assessment of experts, full of stereotypes and assumptions.

 The following passage from that report enunciates this idea, and the message that is also captured in the film: that Malcolm Smith's death was pointless and fit within a pattern that tragically still occurs.